w3c/window-management/EXPLAINER.md

 ### Open Questions

-* Should windowOptions use innerWidth, outerWidth, or both? (same for height)
-* What window states and types are the most important for developers?
 * Would changes to the existing synchronous methods break critical assumptions?
   * Do any sites want moveTo(0, 0) to always mean the current display's origin?
+  * Do any sites expect open/move coordinates to be local to the current screen?
 * How to handle requests for window bounds extending beyond a single display?
-  * Considerations around title bar visibility and minimum sizes.
+  * Is there value in supporting windows placements spanning multiple screens?
+  * Suggest normative behavior for choosing the target display and clamping?
+* Discuss window placement affordances around screenschange events?

 ## Privacy & Security

+* TODO: Investigate concerns/mitigations about click-jacking via moving windows.
-* TODO: Investigate concerns about moving windows between displays.
+* TODO: Investigate concerns/mitigations about moving windows between displays.
-* Should permission for screen enumeration and window placement be combined?
 * Any privacy concerns beyond those considered for the [Screen Enumeration API](https://github.com/webscreens/screen-enumeration/blob/master/security_and_privacy.md)?